mariogc55/mp3_Android_apk/README.md

 # mp3_Android_apk
 #### Trying to create an mp3 in android studio
-#### for now, only the MainActivity.kt will be in this repositori, soon the apk will be avariable
+#### for now, only the MainActivity.kt will be in this repository, soon the apk will be avariable

 //--WORK IN PROGRESS--//
 still in progress for: